THE VISION

 WHAT’S REALLY GOING WRONG:

-When people can’t debate their deepest values without being shamed or shunned, they stop trusting—not just each other, but the whole system.
+• When people can’t honestly share their hearts and minds regarding their deepest convictions and values, they stop trusting—not just each other, but the whole system.

 FRD’s APPROACH